nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/index.md

 ## Introduction ##

-The Transfer Of Care eDischarge  Specification supports the following care communications:
+The Emergency Care eDischarge  Specification supports the following care communications:

-**eDischarge (inpatient discharge summary) Document** – An ITK FHIR Document containing Transfer of Care information supporting an inpatient discharge typically between an acute hospital and GP practice.
+**Emergency Care eDischarge Summary Document** – An ITK FHIR Document containing  information supporting a discharge typically between a hospital emergency care department and a GP practice.

 FHIR Messaging components specified within this site have been developed by NHS Digital and use some of the CareConnect profiles created in collaboration with the INTEROPen community.